Roger A. Fairfax, Jr.

-Professor Fairfax has engaged in expert consultation and pro bono representation in a number of grand jury, trial, and appellate matters in state, federal, and foreign courts, and is admitted to practice in the District of Columbia, Massachusetts, Maryland, and a variety of federal trial and appellate courts, including the United States Supreme Court.
+Professor Fairfax has engaged in expert consultation and pro bono representation in internal investigations and in grand jury, trial, and appellate matters in state, federal, and foreign courts.
+He is admitted to practice in the District of Columbia, Massachusetts, Maryland, and a variety of federal trial and appellate courts, including the United States Supreme Court.

 Professor Fairfax has testified before Congress, spoken at the White House, and advised local, state, and national government officials and candidates on criminal justice policy.
 He worked on criminal justice reform as a Senior Legislative Fellow with the U.S. Senate Judiciary Committee's Subcommittee on Crime and Terrorism and as a Senior Fellow at Harvard Law School's Charles Hamilton Houston Institute.
 Professor Fairfax was appointed by Governor Martin O'Malley, and confirmed by the Maryland Senate, to the Board of Trustees of the Maryland Office of the Public Defender, and also served as Chair of the Criminal Justice Coordinating Commission in Montgomery County, Maryland.

 Professor Fairfax has served as an elected member of the governing council of the American Bar Association Criminal Justice Section, and on the boards of the National Bar Association and the Southeastern Association of Law Schools.
 He is a member of the advisory board of the Bloomberg/BNA White Collar Crime Report and the editorial board of the ABA's Criminal Justice magazine.